saidsef/faas-reverse-geocoding/README.md

 ## Prerequisite

-You must Google Maps API Key
+You must have Google Maps API Key